coffeecupapp/api/Authentication/OAuth2.md

 }
 ```

-## Password forgot
+## Forgot Password

-if we forget a passwort we can make CoffeeCup send us an e-mail with reset instructions.
+If we forget a passwort we can make CoffeeCup send us an e-mail with reset instructions.
 We just send a `passwordforgotrequest` via JSON containing the e-mail like in the following cURL example:

 ```sh
 curl \